Kaliguth/kali-shell-project/README.md

 For example: The function `ls | grep hello` - `ls` runs to show the contents of the current working folder, then `grep` reads the result of `ls` and filters it to show lines containing the string `hello`.</br>

-This function waits for all child processes to finish their job before ending.
+This function waits for all child processes to finish their job before ending.</br>

+This function is used when the input contains `pipe symbols (|)`.

 </br>